GUIDES & RESOURCES

 Which NBN speeds are the fastest?

 While speeds on the NBN network are generally pretty good, there are certain ‘very high-speed services’ that stand atop the podium.
-These services will typically have a download speed of 500-990Mbps and an upload speed of around 50Mbps.10
+These services will typically have a download speed of 500-990Mbps and an upload speed of around 50Mbps.

 Such plans tend to be the fastest that providers offer.
-However, it’s worth noting that not everyone needs this much speed.
-As a general rule, a minimum download speed of 60Mbps should be fine for streaming high-quality videos or online gaming.14 And for less data-intensive activities, you should be able to coast by on even slower speeds!
+However, it’s worth noting that not everyone requires this much speed.
+As a general rule, a minimum download speed of 60Mbps should be fine for streaming high-quality videos or online gaming.
+And for less data-intensive activities, you should be able to coast by on even slower speeds!
 It really just depends on your needs, what you use the internet for and how many household members tend to be using the internet at the same time.

 What about other internet connections?